 The Open Dylan Win32 API has been constructed from several Dylan libraries.
 Win32 functionality is divided among these libraries, matching the contents of Microsoft’s DLLs, allowing Dylan applications to avoid references to DLLs they do not need to use.

-With the exception of changes necessitated by Dylan naming conventions and requirements, the names of C items have been preserved in the Open Dylan Win32 API libraries.
-Hence this chapter does not provide an exhaustive list of the items available in the libraries.
+With the exception of changes necessitated by Dylan naming conventions and requirements, the names of C items have been preserved.
+Hence this document does not provide an exhaustive list of the items available in the libraries.
 Instead, it explains the name mapping scheme we used in the conversion, and provides a collection of tips for writing Dylan applications with the libraries.
 Finally, there is a list of items not supported in our versions of these libraries.

 Each Dylan library representing a portion of the Win32 API has a single module of the same name as the library itself.
 For example, the library Win32-Common has a module also called Win32-Common.
 An exception to this rule is Win32-User, which also exports the module Win32-Default-Handler.